BetterWrapper/GoNexus/README.md

 ### Nexus Setup

 Once you have NodeJS installed, you will go to the Nexus folder.
-Open your desired terminal and click on the app with the name of your desired operating system's structure:
+Open your desired terminal and run:

-* `windows.bat`
+* Windows: Type `windows.bat`
-* `mac.command`
+* Mac: Type `sh mac.sh`
-* `linux.sh`
+* Linux: Type `sh linux.sh`

 If there is no app for your operating system, please let us know in the issues tab and we will make one!